jaguar017/Computer-vision-using-OpenCV/README.md

 # Computer-vision-using-OpenCV
-The contents of this webinar are based on the basic programs of OpenCV giving insight of the the instance segmentation programs of opencv
+This covers the basic functions of OpenCV library with the help of some programs like object detection using colour masking and Virtual Background